learn-co-students/dc-web-030920/01-Hasketball/README.md

 - Define the Single Responsibility Principle
 - Make it work (shameless green), make it right
   - Red, Green, Refactor
-- .each vs other iterators
+- .each vs other enumerators

-# Wrapping it up:
-- Git clone vs git fork
-- Survey/Exit Ticket
+# Class Repo
+- available on Learn.co

 # Rest of the Day
 - Hashketball Group Discussion
-- Continue Deploy on Day 1
+- Continue Deploy on Day 1 (for fun and git practice)

 # Homework
-- Readings on Object Orientation
+- Class Materials > Immersive Course Logistics
-- The Rest of Prework
+- The entire Ruby section
+- (FSWD) PREWORK (espeically the git sections)